kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/10-dynamic-classes-scss-functions.md

 # Dynamic Classes and SCSS Functions
+We will create dynamic classes for the first three positions

+1. Green for first
+2. Blue for Second
-We will create dynamic classes for the first 3 positions.
-Green for first.
-Blue for Second.
-3rd Place is red.
-All other positions will be white as they are now.
+3. 3rd Place is red
+4. All other positions will be white as they are now.

 # Player
 Here is our current file